The "Big Five" Connecters

 We do the Big Five Connecters for three excellent reasons:

-3) They lead us into our destiny.
 None of us is smart enough to figure out why we're here.
 That's one of the reasons why we need a Savior!
 There definitely is a big reason why each of us is on the planet.
-In fact there are two reasons: two assignments and two purposes that go right along with them.
+In fact, there are two reasons: two assignments and two purposes that go right along with them.
 The Big Five will draw us into our assignments and keep us flowing in those pathways of purpose!

 The Danger of Not Doing the “Big Five”